Version 5.0 (7/14/2017)

 GDP = Consumption $3T-Imports $1T+Government $2T = $4T

 Nor can the populist approach of “deal making” stop the ruin in my opinion; only sky high tariffs across all sectors can save us.
 The reasoning behind this position is described in detail in my “Just Measures” essay, but for brevity sake one can imagine the entire economy as a rotating kaleidoscope consists of 10s of thousands of pieces of colored glass.
 The changing image represents the endless sector size adjustments taking place to meet the constant churn of consumer demand, along with shifts due to competition.
 In simplistic terms, the pieces of glass (industry sectors) can only tumble properly in a closed economy because industry productivity gains and resulting short term unemployment rely on measures of domestic wages reflected in cost of production and worker mobility to function properly.
-The populist approch of fixing a few pieces of glass will fail if my analysis is sound, because the each piece glass depends upon another.
+The populist approach of fixing a few pieces of glass will fail if my analysis is sound, because all sector size adjustment are intertwined–as one grows another shrinks as consumer spending is redirected from one to another.
 In addition, the populist goal of balanced trade does not undo the damage done by 10 to 1 wage differential.

 It’s time to get your head out of your textbook (and your ideology), before it destroys our country.